HomeTips & IdeasDecorating Ideas and How To'sHow to Use LIGHTING to Make a Dark Room Look Brighter!

 Approx. 80 – 120 SQ FT

-• at least one light fixture that holds three – 60w bulbs or the equivalent wattage in pot lights
+• At least one light fixture that holds three – 60w bulbs or the equivalent wattage in pot lights.

-• two table lamps for ambience
+• Two table lamps for ambiance.

 HOW MUCH LIGHT DOES A MEDIUM-SIZE ROOM NEED?